lrtherond/n8n-nodes-falkordb/README.md

 # n8n-nodes-falkordb

+> ⚠️ **Development Warning**: This package is currently under active development and should **NOT** be used in production environments.
+Features may be incomplete, unstable, or subject to breaking changes without notice.

 This is an n8n community node package that provides comprehensive integration with FalkorDB, a graph database that supports Cypher queries and AI workflows.

 [FalkorDB](https://falkordb.com) is a graph database that provides a Redis-compatible interface while supporting advanced graph operations through Cypher query language and vector similarity search.